lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/rome_nodes.md

 Currently, we have only newer toolchains starting at `intel/2019b` installed for the Rome nodes.
-Even though they have AMD CPUs, you can still use the Intel compilers on there and they don't even create bad-performaning code.
+Even though they have AMD CPUs, you can still use the Intel compilers on there and they don't even create bad-performing code.
 When using the MKL up to version 2019, though, you should set the following environment variable to make sure that AVX2 is used: